Digit-89/AutoSplitterScripts/Frog Detective 2/README.md

 ## Information
 An autosplitter for Frog Detective 2: The Case of the Invisible Wizard.

 Does not start the timer.
 Splits can be chosen in the settings.
-Removes loads (compare against game time).
+Removes loads (set Comparison to Game Time).
 Does not split perfectly at the end of a run.
 ## Instructions
 * open your split file (any category) and Right Click LiveSplit 🡆 Edit Splits...